-For 2 Days Before Maintain a low fibre diet Avoid cereals, grains, seeds or nuts The Day Before Breakfast & Lunch Have light breakfast and light lunch choosing only foods from the 'white diet' including: Milk, white yoghurt (no added fruit), mayonnaise, cream, butter or margarine White bread/toast, rice bubbles cereal, eggs White rice, regular pasta, potatoes (peeled), rice noodles Chicken breast (no skin), white fish fillet (no skin) Cheese: cream cheese/cheddar/ricotta/feta/cottage/mozzarella/parmesan White chocolate, vanilla ice cream, lemonade icy-pole, custard After lunch have approved clear fluids for rest of the day (see over for list of clear fluids) Mix each Glycoprep Orange with 1 Litre of water and store in fridge for later .
+AND 3 x 7ug sacnets of Glycoprep Orange (formerly Glycoprep C) For 2 Days Before Maintain a low fibre diet Avoid cereals, grains, seeds or nuts The Day Before Breakfast & Lunch Have light breakfast and light lunch choosing only foods from the 'white diet' including: Milk, white yoghurt (no added fruit), mayonnaise, cream, butter or margarine White bread/toast, rice bubbles cereal, eggs White rice, regular pasta, potatoes (peeled), rice noodles Chicken breast (no skin), white fish fillet (no skin) Cheese: cream cheese/cheddar/ricotta/feta/cottage/mozzarella/parmesan White chocolate, vanilla ice cream, lemonade icy-pole, custard After lunch have approved clear fluids for rest of the day (see over for list of clear fluids) Mix each Glycoprep Orange with 1 Litre of water and store in fridge for later.
 A small amount of clear (eg lemon) cordial can be added to improve the taste.
-At 2pm First Dose Mix 1 sachet Picoprep Orange with water (approx. 250ml).
-Stir until dissolved. • Drink mixture slowly and completely • Followed by a glass of approved clear fluids (at least 1 glass per hour) until 6.00pm At 4pm Second Dose Drink the prepared Glycoprep Orange slowly over 1 hour until finished You may continue to drink approved clear fluids as required At 7.00pm drink at least 2 glasses of clear fluids If you have nausea/discomfort while drinking the preparation, slow down the rate of intake.
-At 6pm Third Dose Drink the prepared Glycoprep Orange slowly over 1 hour until finished You may continue to drink approved clear fluids as required At 7.00pm drink at least 2 glasses of clear fluids If you have nausea/discomfort while drinking the preparation, slow down the rate of intake.
-At 8pm Fourth Dose Drink the prepared Glycoprep Orange slowly over 1 hour until finished You may continue to drink approved clear fluids as required At 7.00pm drink at least 2 glasses of clear fluids If you have nausea/discomfort while drinking the preparation, slow down the rate of intake.
-At 7am morning of procedure Fifth Dose Mix the last sachet of Picoprep Orange with water (approx. 250ml).
-Stir until dissolved. • Drink mixture slowly and completely; followed by a glass of approved clear fluid • Continue to drink at least 1 glass of approved clear fluid every hour until sleep Procedure Day You should continue to drink approved clear fluids up until 8am YOU MUST NOT EAT OR DRINK AFTER 8 am.
-You may take prescription medication (except diabetic medication) with a small sip of water up to 2 hours prior to the procedure.
+At midday 3 First Dose Mix 1 sachet Picoprep Orange with water (approx. 250ml).
+Stir until dissolved. • Drink mixture slowly and completely • Followed by a glass of approved clear fluids (at least 1 glass per hour) until 6.00pm At 2pm Second Dose Drink the prepared Glycoprep Orange slowly over 1 hour until finished You may continue to drink approved clear fluids as required At 7.00pm drink at least 2 glasses of clear fluids If you have nausea/discomfort while drinking the preparation, slow down the rate of intake.
+At 4pm Third Dose • Drink the prepared Glycoprep Orange slowly over 1 hour until finished • You may continue to drink approved clear fluids as required • At 7.00pm drink at least 2 glasses of clear fluids If you have nausea/discomfort while drinking the preparation, slow down the rate of intake.
+At 7pm Fourth Dose • Drink the prepared Glycoprep Orange slowly over 1 hour until finished • You may continue to drink approved clear fluids as required • At 7.00pm drink at least 2 glasses of clear fluids If you have nausea/discomfort while drinking the preparation, slow down the rate of intake.
+At 9pm Fifth Dose Mix the last sachet of Picoprep Orange with water (approx. 250ml).
+Stir until dissolved. • Drink mixture slowly and completely; followed by a glass of approved clear fluid • Continue to drink at least 1 glass of approved clear fluid every hour until sleep • You may continue to drink approved clear fluids up until midnight • YOU MUST NOT EAT OR DRINK AFTER MIDNIGHT.
+Procedure Day You may take prescription medication (except diabetic medication) with a small sip of water up to 2 hours prior to the procedure but no food or drink.